gosusdk/ios-gamesdk/README.md

 **This guide shows you how to integrate your iOS app using the GameSDK for iOS.
 The GameSDK for iOS consists of the following component SDKs:**
   - The GameSDK Core
-  - Thirdparty framework: GoogleSigin SDK, Firebase SDK, Facebook SDK, AppsFlyer SDK
+  - Thirdparty framework: GoogleSigin SDK, Firebase SDK, Facebook SDK, AppsFlyer SDK, Airbridge SDK

 ### FEATURES:
   - Login: Authenticate people with their my server ID, Google and Facebook credentials.
   - Payment IAP: Pay to buy products from in-app
-  - Track Events: Track events with third parties including Appsflyer and Firebase tracking
+  - Track Events: Track events with third parties including Appsflyer, Airbridge SDK and Firebase tracking
   - You will need some included keys:Client ID, Facebook App ID, FacebookClient Token and GoogleService-Info.plist file

 # Try It Out